 What is FHIR?
-Fundamentally, FHIR is a new interoperability data exchange standard being advocated by the HL7 organisation.
+Fundamentally, FHIR is a new interoperability data exchange standard being advocated by the HL7 organization.
 The claim is that this new standard combines the best of HL7 v2, v3, RIM and CDA standards with the latest in web standards (RESTFul web services) in a way that can both coexist with your current standards and be implemented easily.

-A large number of organisations are asking if they should be implementing FHIR as a messaging standard among their distributed applications and partners, but not many are asking if they are actually capable or ready to do so.
-The following is a short check-list to evaluate whether FHIR is a reasonable alternative for your organisation.
+A large number of organizations are asking if they should be implementing FHIR as a messaging standard among their distributed applications and partners, but not many are asking if they are actually capable or ready to do so.
+The following is a short check-list to evaluate whether FHIR is a reasonable alternative for your organization.
 Any group looking to move to the adoption of this standard should go through the following FHIR Drill, answering honestly whether you have:

 - An interest from trading partners to engage in FHIR messaging.

 - An interfacing team that has both the bandwidth and technical acumen to commit to learning a new framework centered around resources and document exchange vs. purely event driven messaging.